OWASP-Foundation/OWASP-wiki-md/OWASP_Mobile_Security_Testing_Guide.md

 makes him a jack of all trades.
 He loves explaining technical subjects: from security issues to programming challenges.

+#### Carlos Holguera

+Carlos is a security engineer leading the mobile penetration testing team at ESCRYPT.
+He has gained many years of hands-on experience in the field of security testing for mobile apps and embedded systems such as automotive control units and IoT devices.
+He is passionate about reverse engineering and dynamic instrumentation of mobile apps and is continuously learning and sharing his knowledge.

 ### Co-Authors

 #### Romuald Szkudlarek